tunlusoy/Data-Science-Data-Sources/README.md

   - [U.S. National Center for Education Statistics](https://nces.ed.gov/): The National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education in the U.S. and other nations.

   - [UK Data Service](https://www.ukdataservice.ac.uk/): The UK Data Service collection includes major UK government-sponsored surveys, cross-national surveys, longitudinal studies, UK census data, international aggregate, business data, and qualitative data.

+  - [CDC Cause of Death](https://www.cdc.gov/datastatistics/index.html): The Centers for Disease Control and Prevention maintains a database on cause of death.
+The data can be segmented in almost every way imaginable: age, race, year, and so on.

+  - [Bureau of Labor Statistics](http://www.bls.gov/data/): Many important economic indicators for the United States (like unemployment and inflation) can be found on the Bureau of Labor Statistics website.
+Most of the data can be segmented both by time and by geography.

+  - [Bureau of Economic Analysis](http://www.bea.gov/national/index.htm): The Bureau of Economic Analysis also has national and regional economic data, including gross domestic product and exchange rates.

 - Finance and Economics